 You can find out more about content personalization on our blog post, where we teach you how to unlock its full potential.

-The goal of this blog post was to be your guide through the whole personalization process using all Piwik PRO Marketing Suite.
+The goal of this blog post was to be your guide through the whole personalization process using all Piwik PRO Analytics Suite.
 We learned how to segment existing clients, create personalized banners and measure the effectiveness of personalization efforts.
 We also explored how each part of Piwik PRO compliments the others and that allows you accomplish more with less effort.

 If you want to learn more about Piwik PRO configuration and how content personalization can help your business, don’t hesitate and contact us.
 Our sales team will be happy to answer any of your questions.